KPeedosk/concat-maven-plugin/README.md

   * When using `ConcatenationType.DIRECTORY` specify the directory from which to get all files.
 Natural ordering of the file name is used to sort the files.
 * `startingFile`
   * When using directory this file will be used as the starting file for concatenation.
+  * This file is _always_ appended first regardless of the ordering applied.

 ## Change Log ##